tierrun/node-sdk/README.md

 If `info` is provided, it updates the org with info in the same way as calling `updateOrg(org, info)`.

-**Experimental**: If `checkout` is set to an object with a `success_url` string and optionally a `cancel_url` string, then the response will contain a `checkout_url`, and the subscription will not be created until the user completes the steps at the provided URL. **This API is experimental, and may change in a future update.**

 ### `updateOrg(org, info)`